Decoding the challenges of influencer marketing for luxury brands

 🏆 The ranking of brands in the sector on Intagram and TikTok

-Flush with cash, creators and a receptive audience, the UK’s influencer marketing industry is a hotbed of opportunity.
+Flush with cash, creators, and a receptive audience, the UK’s influencer marketing industry is a hotbed of opportunity.

-It is also a tale of two halves.
+But it's a tale of two halves.

-“Everyone wants to be an influencer so it’s quite difficult to find one who is authentic and has the right audience.
+“Influencer marketing is here to stay.
+It’s only going to grow, but the challenge is that it is so big, so unregulated...Everyone wants to be an influencer so it’s quite difficult to find one who is authentic and has the right audience.
 It’s not as easy as it was five years ago.
 It’s a blessing in disguise.
-You have all these opportunities, millions of influencers you can work with, but you can easily waste a lot of money and time because you work with the wrong people.”
+You have all these opportunities, millions of influencers you can work with, but you can easily waste a lot of money and time because you work with the wrong people.” - Andra Dorolti, Senior Partnerships Manager for Tech Beauty Brand CurrentBody .

 According to Statista, ad spending on influencer marketing in the UK is expected to reach a whopping £930m (US$1.17bn) in 2024, rising by a total £434.6m (48.5%) to reach £1.3bn (US$1.63bn) in 2029.